Select Page

 The Endocrine System

-All animals possess a system of glands that secrete hormones that control various body functions.
+All animals possess a endocrine system that secrete hormones that control various body functions.
 Hormones are chemical fluids carried in the bloodstream to help perform these various functions.
 The endocrine glands are much smaller than other organs but they perform very important functions such as growth, reproduction, sleep and wake times, hunger, thirst, digestion, moods, and emotions.

 Natural Defenses